-- General government-General operation, oversight, and administration of County operations, including property assessments and taxes, budgeting and finance, and elections. - Public safety-Protection of persons and property of the County.
-The largest portion of these expenses is for County jail operations, County Sheriff's office services, and probation services. - Highways and streets-Construction and maintenance of highways, streets, and bridges within the County. - Health and welfare-Public assistance and institutional care for individuals who are economically unable to provide for themselves, including required shared State sales taxes withheld for Arizona's longterm care system.
+- Public safety-Protection of persons and property of the County.
+The largest portion of these expenses are for County jail operations, County Sheriff's office services, and probation services. - General government-General operation, oversight, and administration of County operations, including property assessments and taxes, budgeting and finance, and elections.
+Expenses were \$5.9 million less in fiscal year 2019 than in fiscal year 2018 primarily because pension benefit expense decreased. - Highways and streets-Construction and maintenance of highways, streets, and bridges within the County. - Health and welfare-Public assistance and institutional care for individuals who are economically unable to provide for themselves, including required State shared sales taxes withheld for Arizona's long-term care system.

-Source: Auditor General staff summary of information obtained from the County's Annual Financial Reports.
+Source: Auditor General staff summary of information obtained from the County's financial statements.